NLP Tips for Literacy Teachers of Primary Schoolchildren

 O

 Be OPEN to what your pupils can do.
 If you believe that they can do it, they will.
 And you will definitely make a difference.
-You are OFFERING pupils another strategy.
+You will be OFFERING pupils another strategy.

 P

 Imagining PICTURES is essential for remembering stories, reading comprehension, memory, painting from memory.
 Putting words in your PICTURES is essential for spelling and reading.
 Seeing numbers in your PICTURES is essential for mental math.
 Putting staves of music in your PICTURES is essential for musicians.
-Similarly, inserting foreign language words into your PICTURES is essential for learning foreign languages.
-And even colour coding words to represent their gender will greatly help.
-PHONICS have a place in helping with new words, but are meaningless unless children recognise the representation of the sound in letters.
+Similarly, inserting foreign words into your PICTURES is essential for learning foreign languages.
+And even colour coding words to represent their genders will greatly help.
+PHONICS have a place in helping with new words, but will be meaningful only when children recognise the representation of the sound in letters.

 D